 In the unlikely event that a 202 (Accepted) is returned on the DELETE of the Task Monitor or Task resource, an additional Task shall not be started and instead the existing Task resource may be monitored for status of the cancellation request.
-When the Task has finally completed cancellation, operations to either the Task Monitor and Task resource shall return a 404 (Not Found).
+When the Task has finally completed cancellation, operations to the Task Monitor and Task resource shall return a 404 (Not Found).

-After the operation has completed, the service shall update the TaskState with the appropriate value.
-The values indicating that a task has completed are defined in the Task schema.
+After the operation has been completed, the service shall update the TaskState with the appropriate value.
+The values indicating that a task has been completed are defined in the Task schema.

-After the operation has completed, the Task Monitor shall return a the appropriate status code (OK 200 for most operations, Created 201 for POST to create a resource) and include the headers and response body of the initial operation, as if it had completed synchronously.
+After the operation has been completed, the Task Monitor shall return the appropriate status code (such as, but not limited to, OK 200 for most operations, Created 201 for POST to create a resource) and include the headers and response body of the initial operation, as if it had been completed synchronously.
 If the initial operation resulted in an error, the body of the response shall contain an Error Response.

-The service may return a status code of 410 (Gone) or 404 (Not Found) if the operation has completed and the service has already deleted the task.
+The service may return a status code of 410 (Gone) or 404 (Not Found) if the operation has been completed and the service has already deleted the task.
 This can occur if the client waits too long to read the Task Monitor.